BigMassive/CONCRETE/site_content/foundation_and_services/the_concrete_stack/ipfs.md

 ![same block of data stored at two different nodes in a network](../../../../images/current/lettered_nodes_with_data_and_car.png)

-To use the example scenario depicted above, the car node (A) has produced and locally stored some LIDAR sensor data (1 - of potentially millions of blocks of data).
+To use the example scenario depicted above, the car node (A) has produced and locally stored some LIDAR sensor data labelled '1'(this may exist alongside potentially millions of other blocks of data).
 This block of data has been replicated at another node (F).
 There are many reasons why this might be desirable.
 For example:

 - **Replication for long-term use**.
 People might have a good use for the data, but the car only has so much storage capacity.
 The car data will be over-written shortly.
 - **Replication for risk management**.
 The data has value, but the car might crash destroying the data.
 The data is replicated elsewhere (potentially many times).